-Similarly when I created my business, my only intention was to succeed, and I eagerly followed the advice of those who had gone before me.
+Similarly when I created my first business, my only intention was to succeed, and I eagerly followed the advice of those who had gone before me.
 Not once did I stop to think whether this was right the business for me.
 I had simply set a path and I was going to follow it.
-There was never the option to back out as I had committed.
+I never myself the option to back out.
+I was committed.

-The result of all this was that I maxed out on spending my time doing for others, and working in my business.
+The result was that I maxed out on spending my time doing for others, and working in my business.
 I got into debt with myself; there was no reserve left.

-So I had to start saying no to others and yes to myself a bit more.
-It took a few attempts to crack this one, along with a huge dose of guilt, and feeling as though I was letting people down.
+It took a few attempts to crack, along with a huge dose of guilt, and feeling as though I was letting people down.

 I started by deciding to invest in me.